 Residential Battery Storage

-Tesla Powerwall: Founded as part of Tesla's broader mission to accelerate the world's transition to sustainable energy, the Tesla Powerwall, which was first introduced in 2015, is a compact home battery that stores energy generated from solar panels or directly from the grid, providing backup power during power outages and helping consumers avoid peak electricity rates.
-Each Powerwall has a capacity of around 15kWh, and most homes typically require two or three units to meet their energy storage needs.
+Tesla Powerwall: Tesla introduced the Powerwall in 2015 to accelerate the transition to sustainable energy.
+The Tesla Powerwall 3 was launched in early 2024 and is a compact home battery that stores energy generated from solar panels or directly from the grid, providing backup power during power outages and helping consumers avoid peak electricity rates.
+Each unit has a usable capacity of about 13.5-15 kWh, meaning most homes require two or three units to meet their storage needs.
+This capacity is smaller than all the batteries Base offers.

 Tesla has built its energy business around high-margin hardware sales, leveraging its brand to position itself as a premium option in the residential battery market.
 Unlike some competitors that focus on modularity, Tesla's strategy is centered on bundling Powerwall units with its solar energy products.
 The Powerwall also integrates with Tesla's broader ecosystem, offering seamless energy management through Tesla's software platform.

 However, despite its brand recognition and functionality, Tesla Powerwall faces challenges.
-It comes with high upfront costs of about $1K per kWH.
+It comes with high upfront costs of about $1K per kWh, or $15K total before tax credits.
 While Tesla has a wide market reach, its primary focus on high-end customers may limit broader adoption among cost-conscious buyers.
 In comparison to competitors, the Powerwall’s capacity per unit is lower, often requiring customers to purchase multiple units to meet their energy needs.

 Sonnen EcoLinx: Founded in Germany in 2010, Sonnen is a residential battery storage provider.
-Its flagship product, the ecoLinx, is a 30kWh home battery designed for backup power, load management, and optimized energy use.
+Its home battery, the sonnenCore+, has a capacity of 10 kWh or 20 kWh and is designed for backup power, load management, and optimized energy use.
+The sonnenCore+ is stackable up to three units for a max of 60 kWh.
 What sets Sonnen apart from its competitors is its focus on integrating battery storage with home automation platforms and its virtual power plant (VPP) technology, which enables homes to operate independently from the grid and participate in energy trading.

 Sonnen has also built its business around high-end customers, similar to Tesla, but its offering of smart home integration and Virtual Power Plant (VPP) services differentiates it in the market.
-However, the 30kWh capacity of the ecoLinx and its advanced features come at a premium price, starting at $30K, which could be a barrier for some consumers.
-Sonnen has raised a total of $169.2 million in funding as of November 2024, with its latest round of funding being a $71 million round which included a partnership with Shell in 2018.
+However, the 10kWh capacity of the sonnenCore+ and its advanced features are pricier than Base, with an estimated total cost of $11.5K, which could be a barrier for some consumers.
+Sonnen had raised a total of $169.2 million in funding as of October 2025, including a $71 million round of funding, which included a partnership with Shell in 2018.

 Enphase IQ Battery: Enphase Energy, founded in 2006, is a public company that is known for producing solar inverters.
 It has expanded into the residential battery market with its IQ Battery product.
 Unlike Tesla and Sonnen, Enphase’s battery system is highly modular, with each unit providing 10kWh of storage.
 This modular approach allows customers to scale their energy storage based on their individual needs.